Table of Contents

 Basilique du Sacré-Cœur de Jésus

-Sacré-Cœur Basilica in Marseille was built in the early 20th century after World War I. Its design incorporates elements of Neo-Romanesque and Neo-Byzantine architecture, contributing to its distinctive appearance.
+Sacré-Cœur Basilica in Marseille was built in the early 20th century after WW1.
+Its design incorporates elements of Neo-Romanesque and Neo-Byzantine architecture, contributing to its distinctive appearance.

-The building was constructed to commemorate the 1720 plague that severely affected Marseille and to serve as a memorial for World War I.
+The building was constructed to commemorate the 1720 plague that severely affected Marseille and to serve as a memorial for WW1.

 📍 Google Maps